Travis d'Arnaud Player Props: Braves vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff ranks 26th in the league with a collective 8.1 strikeouts per nine innings.
+- The Tigers pitching staff ranks 26th in MLB with a collective 8.1 strikeouts per nine innings.

-- Tigers pitchers combine to rank 20th in baseball in home runs surrendered (78 total, 1.2 per game).
+- Tigers pitchers combine to surrender 78 total home runs at a rate of 1.2 per game (to rank 19th in the league).

-- Olson (0-1) pitches for the Tigers to make his second start this season.
+- Olson (0-1) takes the mound for the Tigers to make his second start of the season.

-- In his most recent appearance -- out of the bullpen on Thursday -- the right-hander tossed five innings against the Philadelphia Phillies, giving up one earned run while surrendering three hits.
+- In his last appearance -- in relief on Thursday -- the right-hander tossed five innings against the Philadelphia Phillies, giving up one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.